Current events

 Well, they were certainly not wrong.

 I still remember how mind-blown I was, when I first grasped the concept of Storybook—in a nutshell, it provides you an isolated environment to develop a single UI component at a time without affecting other parts of UI or logics in your website.
 It felt like I found the final missing piece in my web development process when I discovered Storybook.
-In fact, it felt like Storybook was the most important piece of all because it is where all the UI components are going to be created, assembled/incorporated into bigger components, and tested thoroughly.
+In fact, it felt like Storybook was the most important piece of all, because it is where all the UI components are going to be created, assembled, and incorporated into bigger components, and tested thoroughly.

 What's nice about developing a UI component in isolation is that you only need to worry about UI logics (as in how the component will behave) at the moment without having to think about stuff that needs to be handled by a framework or how to process data for this UI component, right away—you can think about them later when you finish developing the component.
 This sort of separation of concerns, I believe, encourages your codebase to have a better structure—I find it almost always much harder to read the body of a React component in which all sorts of logics are intermingled together.